 When governance systems are recast through the digital, the techno-structures of interaction (comprising the techno-material and digital protocols) recode existing norms and rules of state-citizen relations.
-Thus, as virtual co-presence ushers in a restructuring of norms and rules, institutionalised routines of interaction (Giddens 1984) are displaced, and code becomes law (Lessig 2000).
-The rapid pace of change, ethical-political considerations for democracy coded into erstwhile institutional frameworks of governance make way for the rules produced by techno-structures.
+Thus, as virtual co-presence ushers in a restructuring of norms and rules, institutionalised routines of interaction (Giddens 1984) are displaced, and code becomes law (Lessig 2000).47 Given the rapid pace of change, ethical-political considerations for democracy coded into erstwhile institutional frameworks of governance make way for the rules produced by techno-structures.
 Welfare payments may require biometric authentication; grievances may be trackable only through online querying; literacy may become 'mandatory' for online public deliberation.
-Institutional norms - policies, laws and regulatory mechanisms - will need to catch up with these conditions, failing which a crisis of governability may ensue.
+Institutional norms - policies, laws and regulatory mechanisms will need to catch up with these conditions, failing which a crisis of governability may ensue.

 Both citizens and state actors shape the evolution of digitally mediated governance, and through their recurrent interaction with e-government and e-participation systems, they shape the emerging structures of democracy.
 This may be to create the new norms and laws adequate to citizen rights, or to subvert existing techno-material and digital protocols in favour of new ones.
-In this section, we examine how techno-
+In this section, we examine how technostructures mediate normative shifts in practices of governance and democracy, and attempt to understand how citizen voice and claims-making is reshaped in emerging contexts of e-participation.
+This section answers the following questions: